truefoundry/truefoundry-docs/deployment/quickstart/fastapi-quickstart.md

 This command will ask you a bunch of questions to get you set up with the project.

 First, you will be asked to choose from a list of templates supported by servicefoundry.
-For this example, we will choose `fastapi` - a simple webapp using the [FastAPI framework](https://fastapi.tiangolo.com).
+For this example, we will choose `fastapi` - a simple webapp using FastAPI.

 ```
 ?
 Choose a template (Use arrow keys)